-In compliance with the mission of Parker University, College of Chiropractic, this course is structured to provide the chiropractic student with an introduction and orientation to the principles of chiropractic.
 Sacral Occipital Technique (SOT) presents a system of chiropractic analysis and correction as developed by Major Bertrand DeJarnette, D.C., D.O.
-This category system establishes a logical and effective structure for diagnosis and treatment based upon three identifiable and interrelated systems of body reaction.
-Each of the categories are marked by its own symptomatology and technique correction.
+The category system establishes a logical and effective structure for diagnosis and treatment based upon three identifiable and interrelated systems of body reaction.
+Each category is marked by its own symptomatology and technique correction.
+This course is structured to provide the chiropractic student with an introduction and orientation to the principles of chiropractic.

 GENERAL APPROACH TO TEACHING: This course is designed to be an interactive class.
 We welcome your questions and encourage classroom discussion.
-Students are encouraged to participate in stop and reflect sessions and to bring up areas of confusion for the purpose of discussion.
+Students are encouraged to participate in class room discussions to help clarify areas of misunderstanding.
 Lectures will be interactive and the SOT labs will be adequately paced.
 I do request that you come to class prepared having read the material that is to be presented ahead of time.